PilzDE/psen_scan_v2/README.md

 ### Importing the zoneset configuration
-Once you setup the scanner and created a configuration according to our [tutorial](http://wiki.ros.org/psen_scan_v2/Tutorials/SettingUpPSENscanHW#Create_a_new_configuration) you can use a exported xml configuration file within ROS.
+Once you setup the scanner and created a configuration according to our [tutorial](http://wiki.ros.org/psen_scan_v2/Tutorials/SettingUpPSENscanHW#Create_a_new_configuration) you can use an exported xml configuration file within ROS.
-The configured zonesets will be published
+The configured zonesets will be published.

 The zonesets you created in the Pilz configurator:
 ![configurator_screenshot](doc/zones_screenshot_configurator.png)